Menu

 Update

-Broadcom Engineering has acknowledged this issue and advised that a programmatic fix will be delivered with the next ESXi patch, likely arriving within the next 1-2 months (April 2025).
+Broadcom Engineering has acknowledged this issue and advised that a programmatic fix will be delivered with the next ESXi patch, likely arriving within the next 1-2 months as of April 2025).

 Symptoms